PeterGarbett/Wordle_Helper_Solver_Assistant/README.md

 wordle-valid-words.txt              Valid words to use in Wordle
 wordle-answers-alphabetical.txt     Words that are actually known to be possible answers

-wordle_helper.py                    Main entry point, giving wordy feedback on possibilities sieve.py                            Code to work out what words satisfy the given constraints wordle.py                           Code to predict wordle responses given a target word (for test purposes)
+wordle_hard.py                      Entry point if we want hard mode wordle_helper.py                    Main entry point, giving wordy feedback on possibilities sieve.py                            Code to work out what words satisfy the given constraints wordle.py                           Code to predict wordle responses given a target word (for test purposes)